broadinstitute/gatk/README.md

     * Java 17 is needed to run or build GATK.
     We recommend one of the following:
         * Download the Eclipse Foundation's distribution of OpenJDK 17 from [adoptium.net](https://adoptium.net/).
 Navigate to the [release archive](https://adoptium.net/temurin/archive/?version=17) to find downloads for Java 17.
         * On Mac OS, you can install the [Homebrew package manager](https://brew.sh/) and run `brew tap homebrew/cask-versions` followed by `brew install --cask temurin17` to install the Eclipse Foundation's OpenJDK 17.
-    * Python 2.6 or greater (required to run the `gatk` frontend script)
-    * Python 3.6.2, along with a set of additional Python packages, is required to run some tools and workflows.
+    * Python 3.10.13, along with a set of additional Python packages, is required to run some tools and workflows (alsp required to run the `gatk` frontend script).
       See [Python Dependencies](#python) for more information.
-    * R 3.2.5 (needed for producing plots in certain tools)
+    * R 4.3.1 (needed for producing plots in certain tools)
 * To build GATK:
     * A Java 17 JDK
     * Git 2.5 or greater